ex-man/GeneralInsurance_Class/Lessons/Lesson1x/Support/02_About _Git_and_Github.md

 ### How we will use GitHub
 As you can see, the whole class is stored on GitHub as a repository.
 This enables the creators of the class to collaborate on development of the class contents.

 That is, however, not the only advantage.
-It will enable you, as a student, to keep your repopsitory always up-to-date with the latest changes made in the original course material.
+You will use it, as a student, to keep your repository always up-to-date with the latest changes made in the original course material.
 It will enable you to synchronize your works throughout all the devices on which you work.
 You will also be able to access the full history of changes you will make.
 And in the end you will learn how you can use the GitHub for cooperation with others.

 Also, you will be required to use GitHub to submit all of your homework and receive your evaluation here.